jzohrab/SpanishTools/cards_from_text/README.md

 * verb conjugations (flashcards with verb roots, conjugation table, etc.)
 * listening comprehension (cards with sentences created using Amazon Polly)

+# Setting up the Core 5000 text, `core_5000/unknown.txt`

+`core_5000/rawdata.txt` contains a list of 5000 core words; however, you probably already know a bunch of them.
+Make a copy of this file, named `unknown.txt`, and you can either delete the word you know from `unknown.txt`, or precede the lines with `#`.

+Some scripts look up data in `core_5000/unknown.txt` to add info about core words, so you can focus on the words you don't know.
+Some of the words in `core_5000/rawdata.txt` are already commented out, because you probably already know them.

 # Vocabulary flashcards

 Given a text file with some Spanish, e.g: